sachinraja/trpc-playground/packages/trpc-playground/README.md

 # tRPC Playground

-playground for running tRPC queries in the browser
+Playground for running tRPC queries in the browser.
+Backed by CodeMirror and the TypeScript language server to provide you with the same fully-typed experience.

 https://user-images.githubusercontent.com/58836760/149615216-a2b2725d-abcc-4c59-9c51-e5b9718bf269.mp4